Deborah Bohnert

 BIOGRAPHICAL INFORMATION

 As a child Deborah Bohnert lived with her American parents for many years in Japan.
 She was raised there also by Yoshiko, a kind Japanese woman who impressed upon her the culture of Japan and the importance of being mindful of the environment.
 When her family moved back to America, they lived in many different places like Pennsylvania, New Jersey, and Georgia.
-Now she lives on the coast of New England with her husband and two cats.
+She lived on the coast of New England with her husband and two cats for many years.

 In 1999, she began studying art with Bernd Haussmann, the German/American Abstract painter who greatly reinforced Deborah's deep conviction of the importance of art and nature being connected in the world.

 In all of her work, Deborah Bohnert forms organic structures, evocative of the interconnection of events in nature, expressing the process -- the evolution.
-Whether she is working with stacking layers of translucent paint on plexiglass or creating vessles with fiberglass and paint or forming sculptures from latex or painting on canvas, her primary concern is to convey a deep connection to nature.
+Whether she is working with stacking layers of translucent paint on Plexiglas or creating vessels with fiberglass and paint or forming sculptures from latex or painting on canvas, her primary concern is to convey a deep connection to nature.

 Her work has been shown in numerous museums, galleries and has won many awards.
 For example, at the Florence Griswold Museum, the exhibition The American River.
 Out of 1,600 entries she was awarded first prize for her piece "1024 Days" by Carl Belz, Curator Emeritus of the Rose Art Museum; Jeff Rosenheim, Assistant Curator of Photography at the Metropolitan Museum of Art in New York; Linda Simmons, Curator Emeritus of the Corcoran Gallery in Washington, D.C.